-Replacing a mere 3% of calories from processed meat with vegetarian sources of protein cut risk of a heart attack by 39 per cent.
+Replacing a mere 3% of calories from processed meat with vegetarian sources of Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… cut risk of a heart attack by 39 per cent.
 For unprocessed red meat the reduction was 18%.
 But if a person ate half their 18% of protein, the average consumed in Britain, from red meat and processed meats, and substituted half of this to vegetarian protein that equates to over an 80 per cent reduction in cancer and heart disease.
 These results were strongest in people who had at least one other unhealthy behavior such as smoking, drinking and being overweight or sedentary.

 The authors of the study, from Massachusetts General Hospital and Harvard Medical School, Boston, said that “After adjusting for major lifestyle and dietary risk factors, every 10 per cent increment of animal protein from total calories was associated with an 8 percent increased risk of death from cardiovascular disease death.
 In contrast, eating more plant protein was associated with a 10 per cent lower risk of death from all causes for every 3 per cent increment of total calories and a 12 per cent lower risk of cardiovascular death.”